 Microcystin levels were high in Little Beaver Lake.
-Composite samples (which are more dilute than a grab sample) exceeded the recreational guideline on July 27, and came close on September 5th.
+A composite sample collected on July 4 exceeded the recreational guideline.
+Generally, grab samples of specific cyanobacterial blooms may exceed the guideline, but in only extreme cases do composite samples exceed the guideline.
 Recreating in visible cyanobacteria blooms at Little Beaver Lake should be avoided.